keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 When creating a date dimension, you have to enter the dimension name and a dimension template.
 The available templates are:

 - Standard GoodData date dimension
-- Keboola date dimension, which is extended with a 'floating' week (which lets you analyze data as if the week starts e.g. on Wednesday).
+- Keboola date dimension, which is extended with a 'floating' week (it lets you analyze data as if the week starts, e.g., on Wednesday).
 - Custom date dimension -- this can be either a date dimension created for you directly by GoodData, or a [Self service calendar](https://help.gooddata.com/doc/en/reporting-and-dashboards/dates-and-times/custom-calendars-self-service).
-In the former case, you'll have the dimension URN in form `urn:my-company-dimension:date`, enter `my-company-dimension` as *Template ID*.
+In the former case, you'll have the dimension URN in the form `urn:my-company-dimension:date`, enter `my-company-dimension` as *Template ID*.
 For the latter case, enter `custom` as the *Template ID*.

 ## Configure Tables
 Click the **New Table** button to add a new table to the writer: